Edillower/HeyMavic/LOG.md

 - Fix height tracking bug
 - Removed redundant toasts and test button

-## APR 19 Update Notes (by David and Chen):
+## APR 19 Update Notes:
-- Fixed shoot photo error
+- Fixed shoot photo error by David and Melody
-- Added Watson Classifier for change settings
+- Added Watson Classifier for change settings by David

+## APR 20 Update Notes (by Eddie):
+- Added handler for voice controlled change settings

 ## Mar XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!